-Stepantsminda is around a 3 hour drive from the capital of Georgia, Tbilisi and is only an hour from the Russian border.
+Stepantsminda is around a 3 hour drive from the capital of Georgia, Tbilisi in one direction and is only about an hour from the Russian border in the other.

-It’s also worth knowing that the drive to get to Kazbegi takes you along the Georgian Military Highway, which is one of the most stunning roads in the whole of Georgia – quite a claim for this country I can tell you.
+It’s also worth knowing that the drive to get to Kazbegi from Tbilisi takes you along the Georgian Military Highway, which is one of the most stunning roads in the whole of Georgia – quite a claim for this country I can tell you!

 As such, enjoying the scenery on the way to and from Kazbegi is also a huge part of the travel experience here.